WolframResearch/WolframClientForPython/docs/install.rst

 +-----------+-------------------------------------------------------------------------------------------------------------------+

-From a terminal evaluate the following commands:
+From a terminal, evaluate the following commands:

 .. code-block:: shell